 As a performer he has worked with many of Australia’s leading Jazz artists and groups including Ed Wilson, John Morrison and Swing City Big Band, Andrew Firth, Roger Frampton, Don Burrows, Col Nolan, Keith Stirling and Tony and Bob Barnard.
 He has performed throughout Australia, the UK and Europe and in the USA.
 Mr Richardson is also director of the NSW Department of Education and Training Arts Unit Stage Band and has previously directed the Blue Riff big band and the Powerhouse big band.
 He is a founding member of IAJE in NSW and works as a clinician, consultant and adjudicator.

-Saul’s HSC students consistently achieve outstanding results in music performance and gain entry to tertiary jass studies courses.
+Saul’s HSC students consistently achieve outstanding results in music performance and gain entry to tertiary jazz studies courses.
 Provided a student is prepared to work, Saul can help them become an excellent player.

-Some of Saul Richardson’s past students have included Simon Ferenci, National Jazz Award winning pianist Jackson Harrison, Dale Gorfinkel, Jeremy Rose, Jamie Castrisos, Scott Simpkins, Robert Sidaway, Andrew Brooks, Martin Wieczorek, and many other fine young musicians now making their own mark on the Australian Jazz scene.
+Some of Saul Richardson’s past students have included bassists Nick Henderson, Siebe Pogson, Casey Allen, and Jacques Emery.
+He also taught others including Simon Ferenci, Firedman Award-winner Emma Stephenson, National Jazz Award winning pianist Jackson Harrison, Dale Gorfinkel, Jeremy Rose, Jamie Castrisos, Oliver Nelson, Eric Tsai, and many other fine musicians now making their own mark on the Australian Jazz scene.
 Graduates of his programs and ensembles can be found studying tertiary music across Australia, working professionally as performers and educators, or simply appreciating and hearing Jazz with discerning ears.